jaspector

 Payment via online portal at time of submission; all fees rounded

-How to Schedule
+How to schedule

-Typical inspection sequence: Footing/foundation, framing, rough electrical/plumbing/mechanical,
+Typical sequence: Footing/foundation, framing, rough electrical/plumbing/mechanical,

 New construction, additions, renovations, change of use or

+Building permit fees in Portsmouth, NH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75 (residential); $150 (commercial).
 Fees are calculated as: Valuation-based -- $8/$1,000 construction cost (residential 1-2 family);.
 Plan check fee: $50 per contractor per submission; $50 per plan revision.